elegant-scipy/elegant-scipy/markdown/ch4.markdown

 ax.set_xlim(-f_s / 2, f_s / 2)
 ax.set_ylim(-5, 110)
 ```

+We see that the output of the FFT is a one-dimensional array of the
+same shape as the input, containing complex values.
+All values are
+zero, except for two entries.
+Traditionally, we visualize the
+magnitude of the result as a *stem plot*, in which the height of each
+stem corresponds to the underlying value.

 (We'll explain why you see positive and negative frequencies later on.)